 No SCCM 2016 But It’s SCCM Current Branch

-Going forward SCCM/ConfigMgr will also have servicing model, the Next version of SCCM product won’t be called as (NO) SCCM 2016.
+Going forward SCCM/ConfigMgr will also have servicing model, the Next Version of the SCCM product won’t be called (NO) SCCM 2016.
 The upcoming versions of SCCM will be branded as SCCM YYMM (e.g ConfigMgr 1510).
 ConfigMgr 1510 is the latest preview version released in the month OCT (MM=10) and the YEAR 2015 (YY=15).

 SCCM Current Branch (CB) = YYMM = SCCM 1810

-More details about Windows servicing model here.
+More details about the Windows servicing model are here.
 So the question is about SCCM 2012 and Windows 10 support?
 What kind of support SCCM 2012 will provide for the Windows Servicing Branches?
-More details about this in Brad Anderson post here.
-Also more details in Aaron Czechowski post here.
+More details about this are in Brad Anderson’s post.
+Also more details in Aaron Czechowski’s post here.